techidaily/site-games-able/source/_posts/beyond-screen-magic-unmasking-bogus-gameshows.md

  Ad companies usually approve such ads for publication and do not ban them because they are designed so that, despite misleading the audience, they do not violate a company's terms and conditions.

- Advertising companies consider ads deceptive and[suspend ad accounts](https://www.makeuseof.com/reasons-facebook-bans-ad-accounts/) if they misrepresent a product or service in an effort to sell it.
+ Advertising companies consider ads deceptive and [suspend ad accounts](https://www.makeuseof.com/reasons-facebook-bans-ad-accounts/) if they misrepresent a product or service in an effort to sell it.
 As fake gameplay ads do not involve a sale, they don't qualify as misleading; they simply want the user to download the game free of charge.

  Just like that, advertisers make every effort to ensure that their ads align with the company's policies to avoid being banned.
 It begs the question: Why do companies use fake advertisements?